 With his third paycheck he bought his first property – a summer cottage.

-1974 he published a book about premium bonds and made the name Akelius known to the masses.
+In 1974, he published a book about premium bonds that became a bestseller and made the name Akelius known to the masses.

-The book Akelius Tax was published in 1982,
+Roger published the book Akelius Tax in 1982,

-explaining in a simple and personal way how ordinary people could legally reduce their taxes.
+explaining in a simple and personal way how ordinary people can legally reduce their taxes.

-Today, Akelius owns residential properties in thirteen metropolitan cities in Europe and North America.
+Today, Akelius owns residential properties in seven metropolitan cities in Europe and North America.

 Roger Akelius has for many years been engaged in charity through Akelius Foundation.